scottbobbitt/scottbobbitt.github.io/content/post/emoji-support.md

 imagelink = "https://images.unsplash.com/photo-1587129980116-d44492ecc7bb?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80"
 +++

-Emoji can be enabled in a Hugo project in a number of ways.
+This is from content/post - Emoji can be enabled in a Hugo project in a number of ways.
 <!--more-->
 The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).